 It is reported that around 100,000 patients canceled their planned medical trips, mainly elective or non-urgent procedures, in March alone.
 There are estimated some 500,000 more cancellations to occur through the third quarter of 2020.

 “Over 90% of bookings were canceled or rescheduled from the end of March to now,” Ron Elli, Ph.D., the CEO of Mexico Bariatric Center.

 This may become new normal for some time unless a quick and conclusive test or better yet a vaccination and cure becomes readily available.

 Will We Ever Return to “Normal”?

-This could be a new normal… Times of disruption always leads to times of drastic, and in some cases, desperate change.
-Whether the COVID-19 global pandemic is a once-in-a-lifetime effort to shake the world to its core, or its an opportunity to rebuild our society again.
-It is certainly a wake up call which we all have suffered from in one way or another.
+This could be a new normal… Times of disruption always lead to times of drastic, and in some cases, desperate change.
+Whether the COVID-19 global pandemic is a once-in-a-lifetime effort to shake the world to its core, or it’s an opportunity to rebuild our society again.
+It is certainly a wake-up call that we all have suffered from in one way or another.

 Everyone is getting the chance to see what we have to be thankful for, and how quickly it can all be taken away.

 So will domestic medical tourism flourish?
 As it appears more and more that obesity and its comorbidities like high blood pressure, diabetes, and cardiovascular disease are deadly during a virus epidemic such as Coronavirus 2019.